Welcome

 The AI Command Assistant Agent operates by continuously analyzing three data streams simultaneously:

-Video analysis: Live and recorded video feeds from scene cameras, aerial assets, and body-worn cameras on operating crews.
-The agent identifies fire behavior, structural conditions, victim locations, crew positions, and exposure risks.
+Video analysis: Live and recorded video feeds from scene cameras, aerial assets, and cameras on operating crews.
+The agent classifies fire stage, smoke conditions, and structural involvement.

 Radio traffic: Real-time monitoring and transcription of all fireground radio communications.
 The agent tracks unit assignments, PAR status, conditions reported by interior crews, and deviations from assigned tasks.

-Environmental sensors: Data from environmental monitoring sensors including atmospheric readings, thermal imaging overlays, wind speed and direction, structural heat sensors, and SCBA telemetry where available.
+Environmental sensors: Data from environmental monitoring sensors including atmospheric readings, thermal imaging overlays, wind speed and direction, structural heat sensors, and responder localization where available.

 AI Agent Output Types